 One of the major things I did not do with my YouTube channel for many years is that I did not respond to the comments.
 I often ignored the comments as well.
 I have been asked this question so many times.
 It was hurting my feelings and I got sick of it.
 I even started hiding everybody who even mentioned it.

 Now, if this comment comes up, I will just simply reply with this post.

 Everyone’s got a fresh start.
 However, one of the things I messed up with my channel is not applying comment moderation.
-I let people go through and say whatever they wanted to all over my channel.
-This often dragged the discussion on my videos into the negative side.
+I let people go through and say whatever they wanted all over my channel.
+This often dragged the discussion of my videos into the negative side.

-Understand it this way.
+Understand this.
 My Youtube channel is a house where I allowed everybody to come in to throw around whatever they wanted to and leave.
 That caused the place to stink for the people who wanted to hang out there, look at the videos and participate in the discussion.

-Therefore, I am doing heavy comment moderation now.
+Therefore, I am making heavy comments in moderation now.
 If I don’t like what you have to say, I will generally hide all of your comments from the entire YouTube channel and you won’t even realize it.
 YouTube will simply not show your comments to anyone else even though you’ll still be able to post them.

 However, I have forgiven everybody today and you’ve got another chance to participate kindly and respectfully in the discussion.
-I highly encourage to do comment moderation on your channel.
+I highly encourage you to comment on moderation on your channel.
 Don’t allow the haters and the trolls to aggravate other viewers who wouldn’t have already been aggravated.